 Note: After opening the bypass door, wait approximately 15 minutes before observing the smoke exiting the chimney.
+Significantly more smoke SHOULD be seen when the exhaust is not routed through the combustor (bypass mode).
 Smoke may be visible shortly after lighting the fire and shortly after reloading the fire so allow 20 to 30 minutes for the fire to stabilize before making observations.